citrez/Everything-I-Know/thing_to_do.md

     1. Find a websites to scrape new initiations from.
 1. Enter kaggle compentitions
 1. Read and finish coding books.
-    1. PYthon data sci handbook
+    1. Python data sci handbook